EN

 Will I be able to refinance my reverse mortgage?
 Can I add a non-borrowing spouse once they become 62 years of age if they were not listed on my HECM when I closed?

 A HECM can be refinanced as many times as there is equity in your home.
 You can add a non-borrower to your reverse mortgage loan as long as there is enough equity.
-In this case, a new application will be required which would include a new appraisal, title report, a closing, etc. On HECM refi's, also known as H2H, closing costs are significantly less than the first reverse mortgage acquired as the mortgage insurance premium is significantly reduced.
+In this case, a new application will be required which would include a new appraisal, title report, a closing, etc. On HECM refi's, also known as H2H, closing costs are significantly less than the first reverse mortgage as the mortgage insurance premium is significantly reduced.
 It should be noted that there are certain rules and parameters governing HECM refi's.
 There is a 5-5 rule that applies to HECM refinances.
 The increase in the Principal Limit of the loan must be equal to or more than five times the closing costs and proceeds equal to or more than 5% of what is being refinanced.
-There must be a proven benefit to the borrower in order to be approved for a reverse mortgage refi.
+There must be a proven benefit to the borrower in order to be approved for a reverse mortgage refinance.

 Can I deduct the Reverse Mortgage interest from my income taxes?